M0hamed-Eid/MIA-Training/README.md

 ## License

-This repository is open-source under the [MIT License](./LICENSE).
+This repository is open-source.
 You're welcome to use, modify, and distribute the code following the terms of the license.

-For any questions or collaboration opportunities, please don't hesitate to [contact me](mailto:your.email@example.com).
+For any questions or collaboration opportunities, please don't hesitate to [contact me](mailto:mohammedeidabdelmeguid.com).

 Happy exploring!